AnyBody/anybody-tutorial/Scaling/lesson3_appendix.rst

 | C |image12|   | D |image13|   |
 +---------------+---------------+

-These images highlight how the increase the number of landmarks affects the accuracy of the transform.
+These images highlight how the increase in the landmark number affects the accuracy of the transform.
 With just 20 landmarks (A) most of the bony processes are not being captured.
 Increasing to 200 landmarks (B) leads to rather coarse, but better, morphing.
 This, of course, may be